 - Development of the state master plan for higher education

 - Serving as the hub for postsecondary data analysis and research

 - Serving as the state approving agency for veteran education benefits

-Board Composition: The Commission is composed of nine voting members appointed from the general public, each serving six-year terms and representing the Grand Divisions of the State equally; three members are appointed by the General Assembly and the state Constitutional Officers serve as ex-officio voting members (Comptroller of the Treasury, State Treasurer, and Secretary of State).
+Board Composition: The Commission is composed of nine voting members appointed from the general public, each serving six-year terms and representing the Grand Divisions of the State equally.
+Of these nine members, three are appointed by the General Assembly and six are appointed by the Governor.
+The state Constitutional Officers (Comptroller of the Treasury, State Treasurer, and Secretary of State) serve as ex-officio voting members.
 Additionally, one voting student member serves a one-year term and the Executive Director of the State Board of Education serves as an ex-officio non-voting member.